Would you allow a surgeon to operate on you using a kitchen knife? No, right?

 c) Make content easily accessible – Sales representatives should not spend time searching for the right content instead of engaging with buyers.
 88% of content goes unused, simply because people can’t find it.
 Use sales enablement software that organizes content at a single location and is easily searchable.

 d) Offer continual training – Companies tend to spend more on hiring the best sales reps than investing in ongoing training.
 Sales enablement reaps dividends when regular training is prioritized, at least once a quarter.
-Ideally, weekly training sessions should test and reinforce learnings and prepare the rep for real-world situations.
+Ideally, weekly training sessions should test and reinforce learning and prepare the rep for real-world situations.

 e) Choose the right technology stack – The right sales enablement software will help with training, goal-setting, forecasting, and so on.
 Align with marketing in terms of technology as far as possible.
 AI-driven tools have conversation intelligence and revenue intelligence capabilities that analyze and predict behaviors most likely to close deals.